gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 1. Installing the Bot Emulator (used for testing our bot locally)
 2. Adding the Visual Studio 2017 Bot Framework project templates
-3. Create and running our first *Hello World* bot project
+3. Creating and running our first *Hello World* bot project
 4. A quick review of the Bot Builder SDK for .NET

 > Note, the following labs will require Visual Studio 2017 (preferably with the latest updates)

 ## Installing the Bot Emulator
-In a production world, user's interface with your bots through one or many configured **Channels**.
+In a production world, user's interface with your bots through one or more configured **channels**.
 These channels represent the different *interfaces* that end-users can use to interact with your application.
-One of the power features of Bot Framework and Bot Services is the ability to code once for multiple channels.
-Currently, the supported channels include the following:
+One of the power features of Bot Framework and Bot Services is the ability to code once for multiple **channels**.
+The following **channels** are currently supported:

 *	Cortana
 *	Bing